Data-X01/PsychLing-101/README.md

 ### Step 2: Preprocess Raw Data

+1. In the main experiment folder, create a subfolder named `processed_data/`.
-1. In the main experiment folder, create a script named `preprocess_data.py`.
+2. In the main experiment folder, create a script named `preprocess_data.py`.
-2. This script should:
+3. This script should:
-   - Read all files from `original_data/`.
+   - Read all files from `original_data/` subfolder.
-   - Convert them into a **standardized CSV format**, following these rules:
+   - Convert them into a **standardized CSV format** and write them into the `processed_data/' subfolder, following these rules:
      - Each experiment corresponds to a single CSV file: `exp1.csv`, `exp2.csv`, etc.
      - Each row must represent a single trial.
-     - Required columns: `['participant', 'task', 'trial', 'choice', 'reward']`
+     - Follow the variable naming conventions and descriptions specified in [CODEBOOK.csv](CODEBOOK.csv) to ensure consistency across the repository.
      - Additional columns may be added if necessary.
      - Use zero-based indexing by default.
      - If no reward value is provided: assign `+1` for correct, `-1` for incorrect, and `0` for neutral responses.